mkuniyil/mvp-stock-watchlist/README.md

 Implemented a form to allow users to submit an ISIN and add it to a watchlist with:

 - Validation (12-character alphanumeric ISIN)
-- Prevention of duplicate subscriptions
+- Prevention of duplicate subscriptions (case insensitive)
 - Preventing the user from submitting an empty value
 - Preventing the user from adding new subscriptions while the WebSocket is disconnected
 - Inline error message for invalid ISIN